Byron Froese

-Byron Froese (born March 12, 1991) is a Canadian professional ice hockey player for Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
-Froese was selected in the fourth round, 119th overall, by Chicago Blackhawks in the 2009 NHL Entry Draft.
+Byron Froese (born March 12, 1991) is a Canadian former professional ice hockey player.
+Froese was selected in the fourth round, 119th overall, by Chicago Blackhawks in the 2009 NHL entry draft.
 Froese has previously played for Toronto Maple Leafs, Tampa Bay Lightning, Montreal Canadiens, Calgary Flames and Vegas Golden Knights of the National Hockey League (NHL).

 Playing career

 On May 31, 2011, the Chicago Blackhawks of the NHL signed Froese to a three-year entry-level contract.
 He split the majority of his contract between affiliates, the Rockford IceHogs of the American Hockey League and the Toledo Walleye of the ECHL.

 In the final year of his entry-level deal with the Blackhawks in the 2013–14 season, he was reassigned from the IceHogs to Cincinnati Cyclones, where he largely contributed to their Kelly Cup final appearance with 25 points in 23 games.
 As a free agent from the Blackhawks, Froese opted to remain with the Cyclones, signing a one-year deal on August 14, 2014.

 The Cyclones loaned Froese to the San Antonio Rampage to begin the 2014–15 season.
 After he was returned to Cincinnati, he was later loaned to the Toronto Marlies.
 In a successful stint with the Marlies, Froese was signed for the remainder of the season by the Marlies on January 7, 2015.

 On July 3, 2015, Froese was signed by the Marlies parent affiliate, Toronto Maple Leafs, to a two-year contract.
 Early into the 2015–16 season, Froese received his first recall from the Marlies to the NHL on October 23, 2015.
 On the following day, Froese made his NHL debut with the Maple Leafs in a 5-3 defeat to the Montreal Canadiens.
 On December 19, 2015, Froese scored his first NHL goal against the Kings.
 Froese would finish the season with just 5 points in 56 games, but he earned high praise from both coach Mike Babcock and the media for his great defensive play.

 In the 2016–17 season, on February 27, 2017, Froese was traded by the Maple Leafs to the Tampa Bay Lightning along with a conditional second round draft choice in 2017 in exchange for centre Brian Boyle.